grupo-avispa/semantic_navigation/semantic_goals_generator/README.md

 rosservice call /semantic_goals '{n: 1, roi_name: "livingroom"}'
 ```

-whereby the first argument is the number of goal loactions to be generated
+whereby the first argument is the number of goal locations to be generated
 (here 1) and the second argument is the name of a ROI specified as a list of
-points (at least three) in the configuration file.
+edges (at least three) in the configuration file.
 The result of the pose generation is additionally
 published on the topic `/semantic_goals` in order to visualize the result in RVIZ.

 If the service is called with an empty ROI, the full map is considered as ROI